 How super works

-Superannuation is a means of saving for retirement which is, in part, compulsory.
-Most Australian employers are required by Government legislation to contribute 9.5% of an employee’s ordinary time earnings to a superannuation fund.
+Superannuation is a long-term investment and tax-effective means of saving for retirement which is, in part, compulsory.
+Most Australian employers are required by Government legislation to contribute 9.5% of an employee's ordinary time earnings to a superannuation fund.
 These compulsory contributions are referred to as Superannuation Guarantee (SG) contributions.
 The SG contribution rate is planned to increase gradually to 12% by 1 July 2025.
 You can also make personal contributions towards superannuation.

 There are different types of contributions that may be made by or on behalf of a person in addition to any SG contributions including additional employer contributions (for example, salary sacrifice contributions), voluntary member contributions and government co-contributions.

 There are limitations on the contributions to, and withdrawals from, superannuation.
 These limitations apply to all superannuation funds.